Oh Boy oh Boy!

 IT IS TIIIIIIIMMEEEE!

-Let's merge to master ~sweating profusely~
+Let's merge to master ~sweating profusely~.

+uhhhhmmmm...
+WHAT?!?
+No merge conflicts second week in a row?
 Am I doing this right?
 I mean I will take it and go on about working on designing my game for yet another time consuming course GAM537. #ThanksGeorge

 No comments: